juliarougier/oblivious_dns/experiments/issues.md

 There's also the _**AUTHORITY SECTION**_

-The Authority section indicates the server(s) that are the ultimate authority for answering DNS queries about that domain.
+This section indicates the server(s) that are the ultimate authority for answering DNS queries about that domain.

 The reason for this section is that I can query any DNS server(s), which will accept my query, to answer a query for me.
 That server may choose though to answer the query from a cache.
 However, if I want to ensure I get an authoritative response - I should ask the server(s) in the authority section.